Career Profile

 Experiences

-As PhD student researcher, I develop user study protocols to investigate research questions in the space of usable privacy and security.
-I then utilize quantitative and qualitative methods to analyze data collected from these user studies.
+I developed user study protocols to investigate research questions in the space of usable privacy and security.
+I utilized quantitative and qualitative methods to analyze data collected from these user studies.
+My thesis provides a systemic approach for evaluating the usability of privacy choice interfaces.

 I also served as a Teaching Assistant for Usable Privacy and Security (Spring 2019), a research methods focused graduate level course, and Privacy Policy, Law, and Technology (Fall 2016), a cross-discipline graduate level course.